KAIROS-x/Porfolio/README.md

 Bootstrap classes are used to style the page. his means explicitly using classes mentioned on this page, not just linking the Bootstrap stylesheet.

 Code is clean, well-refactored, and easy-to-read.
-This includes correct indendation, spacing, and including only necessary comments and debugging tools.}, {08/03/2018}_
+This includes correct indendation, spacing, and including only necessary comments and debugging tools.
+08/03/2018_

 #### By _**{Dakota Alford}**_